PestoVerde/Getting-and-Cleaning-Data-course-project/CodeBook.md

 ##VARIABLES DESCRIPTIONS

+Tidy data can be found in averaged_data_set.txt in your working directory.
 Letters X, Y and Z in variable names indicate expansion in the axes.

 | Variables name                | Position (numbers of columns) | Explanations                                                                                                                     |